Skip to Content

 Representative Experience

-• Currently representing mechanical contractor as special counsel against the municipality on a complex construction claim arising out of a public works project.
+• Represented mechanical contractor as special counsel against a municipality on a complex construction claim arising out of the public works project for the Croton Water Treatment Plant.

-• Currently representing a general contractor in its Chapter 11 bankruptcy case that includes confirmation of a plan based upon recoveries on breach of contract claims against various municipal agencies.
+• Represented a general contractor in its Chapter 11 bankruptcy case that includes confirmation of a plan based upon recoveries on breach of contract claims against various municipal agencies.

 • Represented multiple heavy construction companies in breach of contract and delay claims against public and private owners.